basisjs/articles/en-US/tutorial/part1/index.md

 In the template we have added a special tag `<b: style>`.
 This tag says that when you use this template, you need to connect the specified stylesheet to the page.
 Relative paths are resolved with respect to the template file.
 Any number of stylesheet files can be connected to a template.
 We do not need to worry about adding and removing styles.
 The framework takes care of it.

 So, we have just created a simple static view.
 But in web applications it is all about dynamics.
-So let's try to use ​in the template some values ​from the presentation and try to somehow communicate with it.
+So let's try to use ​in the template some values ​from the view and try to somehow communicate with it.
 For the first one can use _bindings_, and for the second - for communication - _actions_.

 ## Bindings and actions